fieldtrip/website/faq/how_are_electrodes_magnetometers_or_gradiometers_described.md

 By default a first order gradiometer is described by 2 "coils", but you could use more integration points to get a more accurate forward model (see `cfg.coilaccuracy` in **[ft_preprocessing](/reference/ft_preprocessing)**).
 {% include markup/end %}

+## The definition of NIRS sensors

+Channels in a NIRS acquisition system comprise a pair of transmitting and receiving optodes.
+Furthermore, each optode is used with multiple wavelengths of the infrared light.

+The optode definition contains the following fields

+    opto.label         = Mx1 cell-array with channel labels
+    opto.chanpos       = contains information about the position of the channels (usually halfway the transmitter and receiver) opto.optopos       = contains information about the position of individual optodes opto.optotype      = contains information about the type of optode (receiver or transmitter) opto.optolabel     = Nx1 cell-array with optode labels opto.transmits     = NxK matrix, boolean, where N is the number of optodes and K the number of wavelengths.
+Specifies which optode is transmitting at what wavelength (or nothing at all, indicating that it is a receiver) opto.wavelength    = 1xK vector of all wavelengths that were used opto.laserstrength = 1xK vector of the strength of the emitted light of the lasers opto.tra           = MxN matrix, boolean, contains information about how N receivers and transmitters form M channels

 ## The old electrode and gradiometer structure